softworkz/emby-wiki/Playlists.md

 * MediaType (Audio/Video)
 * Ids - A comma delimited list of item id's to add to the playlist.
 MediaType can be omitted if this is supplied.

-Note that all server library items have a SupportsPlaylists property that indicates if they're able to be added to playlists.

 ### Retrieving Playlists

 Playlists for a user can be queried like any other type.
 The item type is Playlist.